Evaluated only once to create a CSV file.

 GROUP BY species

-species | min_mass | mean_mass | max_mass | sd_mass | mass_kg |
+| species | min_mass | mean_mass | max_mass | sd_mass | mass_kg |

-Adelie | 2850 | 3700.662 | 4775 | 458.5661 | 3.700662 |
+| Adelie | 2850 | 3700.662 | 4775 | 458.5661 | 3.700662 |

-Chinstrap | 2700 | 3733.088 | 4800 | 384.3351 | 3.733088 |
+| Chinstrap | 2700 | 3733.088 | 4800 | 384.3351 | 3.733088 |

-Gentoo | 3950 | 5076.016 | 6300 | 504.1162 | 5.076016 |
+| Gentoo | 3950 | 5076.016 | 6300 | 504.1162 | 5.076016 |

-uses arrange
+R uses arrange and desc to

 control the ordering.
-Whereas SQL
+Whereas SQL uses

-ORDER BY
+ORDER BY and DESC respectively.

 group_by(species) %>%